 On a previous trip to the US some of my friends recounted how they had visited the square in central San Francisco where they did a performance of “All Along the Watchtower” on the back of a truck which later got included on the Rattle & Hum album.
-I usurped this by going to the Red Rocks arena near Denver in 1994 – the place where the Under a Blood Red Sky album was recorded.
+I usurped this by going to the Red Rocks arena near Denver in 1994.
+The place where the Under a Blood Red Sky album was recorded.
 So going to Joshua Tree was a bit of a spiritual journey really, even though it doesn’t contain the “actual” Joshua Tree.
 It’s just one of those things you have to do, just so you can see what U2 were going on about.
 Except they weren’t really singing about Joshua Trees or National Parks.
 They are very strange plants, though.
 Joshua Trees, not U2, that is.
 U2 aren’t plants at all.

-The Best Western in Twentynine Palms treated us to a free breakfast of pastries, cereals & coffee and we were off on our way to see what there was to see.
+The Best Western in Twentynine Palms treated us to a free breakfast of pastries, cereals and coffee.
+And then we were off on our way to see what there was to see.
 The first thing to see, as ever in a National Park, is the main Visitor Centre.
 We picked up the usual collection of free papers, brochures, and snippets of useful information.
 The most useful piece of information here came from one of the Rangers.
-He told us that we would be well advised to plan to leave the park in mid afternoon and return in early evening, because we would find the temperature too hot to bear.
+He told us that we would be well advised to plan to leave the park in mid-afternoon and return in the early evening.
+Why?
+Because we would find the temperature too hot to bear.
 OK, if you say so boss.

-Yeah, yeah, yeah, we’d been to some hot places on this trip, so we didn’t really believe the guy, but we proceeded into the park with some caution nevertheless.
-From the Visitor Centre you basically drive straight up a long straight road until you pass the fee station, and then you are into some mountains, so the road starts to wind a little.
-You start seeing the tree themselves at around this point.
-We failed our initial park orientation because we initially couldn’t tell the difference between the Joshua Trees and the Mojave Yuccas.
+We’d been to some hot places on this trip, so we didn’t really believe the guy, but we proceeded into the park with some caution nevertheless.
+From the Visitor Centre you basically drive straight up a long straight road until you pass the fee station.
+Then you are into some mountains, so the road starts to wind a little.
+You start seeing the trees themselves at around this point.
+We failed our initial park orientation because we couldn’t tell the difference between the Joshua Trees and the Mojave Yuccas.
 We just thought the Mojave Yuccas were baby Joshua Trees.
 However, when you get up close the difference is more apparent.

-None of the Joshua Trees by the roadside are the one from the U2 album sleeve, which is probably just as well, because if that one was here and signposted it would probably have been trampled to death by now.
-But there are some pretty good specimens around, and if you want to do a reasonable copy of the sleeve photo you don’t really need the “actual” Joshua Tree, just one that look similar.
+There are some pretty good specimens of Joshua Trees around here.
+If you want to do a reasonable copy of the U2 album sleeve photo you don’t really need the “actual” Joshua Tree, just ones that look similar.
 If you wait until sunset you could probably convince yourself that any one of them was the “actual” one.
 No two Joshua Trees look alike (or even vaguely similar), but they are all pretty weird and they all make good photos.

 We finished off the evening activity by driving up to the Keys View viewpoint.
 From here you can get a tremendous view down across the lower desert valley towards Palm Springs, and the mountains behind.
-You can also see the Salton Sea, and, if you know where to look, the San Andreas Fault, and one of the main canals taking Colorado River water across into LA.
+You can also see the Salton Sea.
+And, if you know where to look, the San Andreas Fault.
+One of the main canals taking Colorado River water across into LA is below too.
 The whole effect is great, especially if you arrive just before sunset, as we did.
-As the sun decends in the west you get some great colour transitions, from the yellows and whites of day into softer yellows and oranges and then finally into reds and purples, before eventually there is just black with a few pinpoints of yellow street lights.
+As the sun descends in the west, you get some great colour transitions, from the yellows and whites of the day into softer yellows and oranges and then finally into reds and purples, before eventually there is just black with a few pinpoints of yellow street lights.
 The whole effect is well worth sitting through, and we weren’t the only ones doing so, even though the park had been quiet all day.

 When it was suitably dark, we returned to our trusty RAV4 and headed back home.
 There was still time for a swift dip in the pool before getting ready to eat.
-This evening we chose a small family run restaurant on the main road through Twentynine Palms ( name unknown ) which majored on serving substantial portions of typical American stuff – large steaks, salads, sandwiches, that sort of thing.
+This evening we chose a small family-run restaurant on the main road through Twentynine Palms ( name unknown ).
+It majored on serving substantial portions of typical American stuff – large steaks, salads, sandwiches, that sort of thing.